edogola4/TastyBites-Restaurant/README.md

 ## Contributing:
 - Contributions are always welcome!
 To improve TastyBites or report issues, submit a pull request or open an issue in the repository.

+## Acknowledgments:
+Special thanks to myself as the contributor and users for their support and feedback in making TastyBites a delightful experience for everyone.